jivimberg/jivimberg.github.io/source/_posts/2018-11-05-using-uuid-on-spring-data-jpa-entities.markdown

 Now let’s talk about how we can implement this.
 I’ll go step by step explaining why we add each piece of code.

-The first we need to do is **generate the UUID**.
+The first thing we need to do is **generate the UUID**.
 As mentioned above we’d like to do this on the application code so we can have _immutable entities_.
 Generating the UUID is easy, all we need to do is: `UUID.randomUUID()`.
 So our entity would look like this:

 <xmp class="kotlin-code" theme="darcula" data-highlight-only>
 import java.util.*